We’re true Victorians now.

 They operate frequently and are an especially fun way to get between locations on the Inner Harbor and Gorge.

-Prices vary, depending on the taxi ride (or tour), but most water taxi rides in the Harbor area cost $8 CAD (about $6.00 USD) per adult.
+Prices vary, depending on the taxi ride (or tour), but regular Victoria Harbour Ferry rides from one dock to another cost $12.50 CAD (about $9.00 USD) per adult.

 Public buses